'Popongo!' Game Created By Denver Man Supports His Native Country In Olympics

-Jamaican-born Errol Anderson came to America for the pursuit of happiness, opportunities, and try his hand in the land of gold.
-He never thought it would come from a backyard game he created for fun.
+Jamaican-born Errol Anderson came to America for the pursuit of happiness, opportunities, and to try his hand in the land of gold.
+He never thought those things would come from a backyard game he created for fun.
 After a few months of lockdown, Anderson started to get bored.
 The engineer suddenly had tons of free time and activities with friends vanished.

 “Every weekend we’d get together and play basketball.
 We all missed each other,” said Anderson.
 “I looked for a game where we can distance, talk and be socially responsible.
 I bought corn hole and two people played it.”